ROHIT32767/ESW_ProjectSixtyPercent/Final-Evals.md

 - `PM2.5` readings are given to be strictly calibrated
 - Draws less current of `70mA`

+## Working mechanism:
+- This sensor works on the principle of `90° light scattering technique`, which helps in determining particle sizes
+- Air enters the sensor and particles interact with the LASER beam striking the mirror aperture in the sensor
+- The photodiode in the sensor captures the light scattered by the particles which leads to the generation of a signal
+- The particle count and mass cam be obtained from this signal

 <hr>

 # Prana Air NDIR CO2 Sensor: